Never Been Thawed: Gags

 Never Been Thawed contains a number of gags intended to bolster its comedy.
 The principal gag is the absurd array of frozen entrees collected by members of the fictional club, including a "Gene Simmons Beef Tongue" meal.
-The members also store and display their entrees in improbable ways such as cramming a number of huge chest freezers into a tiny apartment.
-Another gag seen throughout the film is the music of Shawn's band The Christers.
+The members also store and display their entries in improbable ways, such as cramming a number of huge chest freezers into a tiny apartment.
+Another gag seen throughout the film is the music of Shawn's band, The Christers.
 A former punk rock band, they replace the word "fuck" in all of their lyrics with the word "pray" to make the transition to Christian rock.
 Matt participates in a competitive "Alphabet Game" league that involves driving around and locating the letters of the alphabet on road signs and billboards.

 Visual gags that make brief appearances include the character Shelly working at the "William Jefferson Clinton Abstinence Center" and the character Matt wearing a portable bladder so he doesn't have to get up to urinate.
-Director Anders displays his skill as a graphic designer by placing posters, gag magazines such as The Christian Profiteer, Apathy Monthly, and Roadside Memorial, and other visuals throughout the film.
+Director Anders displays his skill as a graphic designer by placing posters; gag magazines such as The Christian Profiteer, Apathy Monthly, and Roadside Memorial, and other visuals throughout the film.

 Cast and crew

 Anders and LeVinus cast friends and amateur actors for the film, which helped keep the budget low.
-Many of the people who worked as crew members on the film did double-duty as actors including Anders himself who plays the lead role of Shawn Anderson.
-Los Angeles therapist and sometime actress Shelly Frasier plays Shelly Toue, Phoenix guitarist and teacher Allen Zwolle plays Al McTavish, producer Chuck LeVinus, who is also a Phoenix firefighter, plays Al's brother Chuck, and co-writer and composer John Morris plays Shawn's deaf brother Chris.
-Arizona politician Scott Isham agreed to play a gay firefighter in the film believing that it would never be completed or screen anywhere.
+Many of the people who worked as crew members on the film did double duty as actors, including Anders himself, who plays the lead role of Shawn Anderson.
+Los Angeles therapist and sometime actress Shelly Frasier plays Shelly Toue; Phoenix guitarist and teacher Allen Zwolle plays Al McTavish; producer Chuck LeVinus, who is also a Phoenix firefighter, plays Al's brother Chuck; and co-writer and composer John Morris plays Shawn's deaf brother Chris.
+Arizona politician Scott Isham agreed to play a gay firefighter in the film, believing that it would never be completed or screened anywhere.
 Anders' actress sister Andrea Anders has a cameo.